Estoppel in English law: Estoppel by acquiescence

 A legally binding contract occurs when one party makes an offer and receives an acceptance from the other party.
 A contract must consist of an offer and acceptance, the intention to create legal relations and consideration all must be present to make the contract legally enforceable.
 In contract law consideration is concerned with the bargain of the contract, each party to a contract must be both a promisor and a promisee.
 They must each receive a benefit and each suffers a detriment.
 The classic definition of consideration was given by the court in the case of Currie v Misa, referred to consideration as consisting of a detriment to the promisee or a benefit to the promisor, Lush J: “A valuable consideration, in the sense of the law, may consist either in some right, interest, profit or benefit accruing to one party, or some forbearance, detriment, loss or responsibility given, suffered or undertaken by the other".

 The doctrine of consideration can therefore be seen as a set of rules, which play the principal role in the decision by the courts as to which agreements or promises are found to be legally binding.

 Promissory estoppel is a term used in contract law that applies where there may not otherwise be an enforceable contract.
 The importance of promissory estoppel in contract law is that it has enabled legal obligations, which fall into the category of contract law but fail to show any consideration, to be argued for.
 Promissory estoppel provides a way in which promises can be legally binding even if no consideration has been given.
 Promissory estoppel relates to a form of future conduct.
 The doctrine of promissory estoppel may not make the total contract fully enforceable.
 The specific facts in the case must actually establish the elements of promissory estoppel before the contract becomes enforceable in law.

 The promises within a contract will be enforced under the promissory estoppel doctrine, when enforcing the contract promises avoids injustice.

-Lord Justice Denning is a leading figure in the field of promissory estoppel in the case of Central London Property Trust Ltd v High Trees House Ltd was concerned with the modification of the rent payable on a block of flats during the Second World War.
+Lord Justice Denning is a leading figure in the field of promissory estoppel.
+The case of Central London Property Trust Ltd v High Trees House Ltd was concerned with the modification of the rent payable on a block of flats during the Second World War.
 The importance of the case, however, lies in an obiter statement of principle which Denning LJ set out, “a promise intended to be binding, intended to be acted on, and in fact acted on, is binding so far as its terms properly apply”.
 Applying this principle, Denning held that a promise to accept a lower rent during the war years was binding on the landlord, regardless of the fact that the tenant had supplied no consideration for it.

 There are limitations which must be satisfied to this doctrine which derived from both Lord Cairns in the case Hughes v Metropolitan Railway Co and Denning LJ in the High Trees case.
 They are: